donfouts/donfouts.github.io/redis.md

 # azure cache for redis

-my team found some problems with the inital impementation of redis cache in azure as a shared service, so the decision was made to continue with the individual application resource grouping. the pattern can been seen in the graphic from apim.
+My team found some problems with the initial implementation of redis cache in azure as a shared service, so the decision was made to continue with the individual application resource grouping.
+The pattern can been seen in the graphic from apim.

 ![redis](https://stdsoinventory0001.blob.core.windows.net/mdwikiimages/apim.png)